johnzammit/ShopAi/README.md

 - Navbar is just a normal and basic navbar

 Future improvements:
-- footer (super simple one that is regular)
-- logo for the site
-- text on the screen (maybe a header like "Picture Carousel")
 - make a seperate css file for each component (so its not all clogged up in App.css and easier to access/read)